Similarity Index and Plagiarism

 Can a Work Have a Low Similarity Index and Still Contain Plagiarism?

 Yes, a work can have a low similarity index and still contain plagiarism.
-For instance, an author may achieve a low similarity rate by paraphrasing extensively or using a limited number of sources without properly attributing ideas.
+For instance, an author may achieve a low similarity rate by extensively paraphrasing or via using a limited number of sources without properly attributing ideas.

 Does Every Work with a High Similarity Index Contain Plagiarism?